Temkit/react-hook-tree/README.md

 as you can see the attributes dynamically create a form.

-you can control the layout using the class property, for those who are used to bootstrap, it's the same philosophy, but here we are using [simple grid](https://github.com/zachacole/Simple-Grid) .

-#### Simple philosophy :

-col-12 : 100% screen width

-col-6 : 50% screen width

-col-3 : 25% screen width

-Check the link [simple grid](https://github.com/zachacole/Simple-Grid), for more informations.

 #### Text

 all the text used have to be added using a [JSON object](#lang), so you can deploy the component in any language you want. you can also add the attribute **"rtl" as true**, to deploy in any _rtl_ languages.